pioz/reactrails/README.md

 This generator will:

-1. Add the `javascript_include_tag "reactrails"` in your `application.html.erb` layout.
+1. Insert `javascript_include_tag "reactrails"` in your layout.
-2. Add the file `app/javascript/components/index.js` for a convenient setup.
+2. Create `app/javascript/components/index.js` as an entry point for your components.
-3. Add `import "./components"` in `app/javascript/application.js`.
+3. Import this file from `app/javascript/application.js`.
-4. Add the `yarn build:ssr` script to compile the SSR bundle in the `package.json`.
+4. Add `yarn build:ssr` to your `package.json`.
-5. Add the `ssr: yarn build:ssr --watch` command in your `Procfile.dev`.
+5. Add `ssr: yarn build:ssr --watch` to your `Procfile.dev`.
-6. Add the file `config/initializers/reactrails.rb` to configure the gem.
+6. Create the initializer `config/initializers/reactrails.rb`.

+---

 ## Usage

 ### Register your React components

-Reactrails must be initialized by calling the global `initReactRails` function provided by the JavaScript file included with `javascript_include_tag "reactrails"`.
-This function takes four parameters:
+Reactrails must be initialized by calling the global `initReactRails` function included via `javascript_include_tag "reactrails"`.

+This function accepts:

-- The React object
+- `React`
-- The ReactDOMClient object
+- `ReactDOMClient`
-- Optionally, the ReactDOMServer object (if you use SSR; otherwise pass `null`)
-- A registry object containing all the components you need to mount in your Rails application.

-Example: `app/javascript/components/index.js`:
+- (optional) `ReactDOMServer` — required if you want SSR
+- a **registry object** mapping names to components

+Example (`app/javascript/components/index.js`):

 ```js
 import React from 'react'